-Of all of the many wonderful fellow students I met in graduate school, Brad Devos was perhaps my closest and dearest friend.
+Of all of the many wonderful fellow students I met in graduate school, Brad Devos was perhaps my closest friend.
 We first met in the most unlikely of places: a geology class in the Boston University College of Liberal Arts.
-After several weeks of sitting next to each other in the back row of a cramped subterranean classroom, we discovered that we had an amazing number of things in common: (1) we were both graduate students in music (he was finishing up a M.M. degree in performance, I was starting an M.A. in musicology), (2) we were both bassoonists and had both studied with the Boston Symphony Orchestra's principal bassoonist Sherman Walt (albeit at different times and at different schools), and (3) we both loathed geology, but were forced to take a lab science course and had elected to take the only such course that met only once a week -- but for three and half long hours.
+After several weeks of sitting next to each other in the back row of a cramped subterranean classroom, we discovered that we had an amazing number of things in common: (1) we were both graduate students in music (he had just finished a M.M. degree in bassoon performance and was beginning a Ph.D. in musicology; I was starting an M.A. in musicology), (2) we were both bassoonists and had both studied with the Boston Symphony Orchestra's principal bassoonist Sherman Walt (albeit at different times and at different schools), and (3) we both loathed geology, but had been forced to take a prerequisite lab science course for our graduate degrees and had elected to take the only such course that met only once a week -- but for three and half tediously long hours.

 David H. Green, director